battleaxedotco/tool-docs/docs/timelord/offline-auth.md

 Save and close the prefs.json file.

 Right-click the Timelord panel to `Refresh panel`.
 Timelord should now be unlocked.
-Email support@battleaxe.co for any additional questions.
+Email help@battleaxe.co for any additional questions.